academic/awesome-datascience/DataScience-Life-Cycle.md

 ## Data Munging - Statistical analyse

-Make your data readable and prepare to use in your system properly.
+Make your data readable and prepare in order to use in your system properly.
 So this step is most important part of your process.
-This [page](https://github.com/okulbilisim/awesome-datascience/blob/master/DataMunging.md) can be good list for you!
+This [page](https://github.com/okulbilisim/awesome-datascience/blob/master/DataMunging.md) can be a good list for you!

 ## Apply Algorithm to fix problem

-Data Mining and Machine Learning algorithms can be used to fix the problem.
-Engineers are working to find best [algorithms](https://github.com/okulbilisim/awesome-datascience/blob/master/Algorithms.md) to find best results!
+Data Mining and Machine Learning algorithms can be applied to your problems.
+Engineers work to find best [algorithms](https://github.com/okulbilisim/awesome-datascience/blob/master/Algorithms.md).

 ## Visualize the process

-Visualization tools are creating and sharing every day in the Internet.
-But, in fact, **Visualization** is  a kind of Art and lots of visualization artists are creating and developing visualization tools day by day.
+Visualization tools've been creating and sharing in the Internet for a long time.
+In fact, **Visualization** is  a kind of Art and lots of visualization artists create and develope visualization tools day by day.
 Look at this [page](https://github.com/okulbilisim/awesome-datascience/blob/master/Visualization.md)!
-You will find magnificent visualization tool to make your project masterpiece.
+You can find magnificent data visualization tools in order to make your project as a masterpiece.

 ## Report your result and Maintenance